LeanKit-Labs/tag-release/README.md

 > **Note**: `pr` will automatically create the GitHub PR for you and add the appropriate `Ready to Merge into Develop` label

+You can also provide a `--l10n` flag to the command and it will create a PR against your base branch without the need of a bump commit.

 ### l10n

 This command is used when you want to create pre-releases of all updated consumer project's localization branches.